TobikoData/sqlmesh/docs/concepts/plans.md

 Applying a plan will trigger a cascading backfill for all specified models (other than external tables), as well as all models downstream from them.
 The plan's date range determines the data intervals that will be affected (learn more about the limitations of some model kinds [below](#model-kind-limitations)).

+Unlike regular plans, restatement plans will ignore local changes.
+They will only restate what is already in the target environment.

 To prevent models from ever being restated, set the [disable_restatement](models/overview.md#disable_restatement) attribute to `true`.

 See examples below for how to restate both based on model names and model tags.